Building a Chatbot with Dialogflow and Slack

 In this tutorial we're going to walk through the steps of adding chatbot functionality to your live chat that you can deploy on your website today.
 Here are the steps:

 - Add our Live Chat app to your Slack Account

-- Add your Dialogflow custom bot to your Social Intents account.
+- Add your Dialogflow Key to Social Intents

 - Test out your new Live Chat app with chatbot capabilities!